cacao-org/cacao/AOloopControl/examples/cacaoloop-ex01-conf/README.md

 # Description of files

-## LOOPNAME

-Name of cacao loop.
+- **LOOPNAME**: Name of cacao loop.

-## WORKDIR

-Directory in which configuration will run.
+- **WORKDIR**: Directory in which configuration will run.

-## tasklist.txt

-List of tasks that will be managed by cacao-task-manager.
+- **tasklist.txt**: List of tasks that will be managed by cacao-task-manager.

-## cacaovars.LOOPNAME.bash

-Variables (cacaovars) that define the configuration.
+- **cacaovars.LOOPNAME.bash**: Variables (cacaovars) that define the configuration.
 Defines which processes will be setup by cacao-setup.

-## fpssetup.setval.LOOPNAME.conf

-Initialization read by milk-fpsCTRL after lauch.
+- **fpssetup.setval.LOOPNAME.conf**: Initialization read by milk-fpsCTRL after lauch.

 ---

 # Deploying a cacao instance

-## Copy this directory to the root work directory
+Copy this directory to the root work directory :

-    cp cacaoloop-ex01-conf <rootworkdir>
+    $ rsync -au --progress $MILK_ROOT/plugins/cacao-src/AOloopControl/examples/cacaoloop-ex01-conf <rootworkdir>

-## Run deployment script
+Run deployment script :

-    cacao-task-manager -X 3 <CONFNAME>
+    $ cacao-task-manager -X 3 <CONFNAME>

 The cacao-task-manager script reads the configuration files, and deploys necessary processes and tmux sessions.